-Any Animal Services officer may enter upon private property without a warrant for the following purposes:
+An Animal Control Officer may enter upon private property without a warrant for the following purposes:

-- (A) When he or she has the express permission of the owner or occupant of the premises; - (B) When he or she has probable cause to believe that any rabid, injured, sick, abandoned, or uncared for animal is present; - (C) When in pursuit of any animal: - (1) When such animal is unlicensed, - (2) Where such animal has been running at large upon any highway or road or other public property, - (3) When such animal has been trespassing on private property, and the owner or occupant of such property has requested that such animal be apprehended; - (D) When he or she has probable cause to believe that there exists in any building or upon any premises or property any condition which may be in violation of this title.
+A. When he or she has the express permission of the owner or occupant of the premises;

+- B. When he or she has probable cause to believe that any rabid, injured, sick, abandoned, or uncared for animal is present; - C. When in pursuit of any animal: - 1.
+When such animal is unlicensed; - 2.
+Where such animal has been running at large upon any highway or road or other public property; - 3.
+When such animal has been trespassing on private property, and the owner or occupant of such property has requested that such animal be apprehended; - D. When he or she has probable cause to believe that there exists in any building or upon any premises or property any condition which may be in violation of this title.